alexandru/alexn.org/_posts/2021-02-12-scala-list-secret.md

 > FP developers don't care about resources, because of the expectation that resources should be handled by the runtime, but sometimes that isn't possible or optimal — even dumb data structures are resources and sometimes need special resource management, for efficiency reasons.
 In which case coupling the data with the methods operating on it is healthy 😉

-Speaking of that memory barrier, it may not be enough.
-You shouldn't do this:
+## Leaky Abstractions

+OK, I'm going to be honest, there's a small chance that the memory barrier in `ListBuffer` may not be enough.
+Which is why I don't like manual memory barriers, as it means that the encapsulation is faulty (i.e. you don't control both the acquisition and the release).
+You should probably avoid doing this:

 ```scala
 // Shared state